apache/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

 ![Broker Connection DR](images/broker-connection-DR.jpg)
 Figure 2.
 Broker Connection - Disaster Recovery.

-on DataCenter1, the following code should be added the broker.xml:
+on DataCenter1, the following code should be added on broker.xml:

 ```xml
 <broker-connections>